 Studies have not been done to see if shingles can make it harder to get pregnant.

-Does having shingles increase the chance for miscarriage?
+Does having shingles increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done to see if having shingles can increase the chance of miscarriage.